privacytools/privacytools.io/.github/CONTRIBUTING.md

 There can be exceptions if no software is available that meet the criteria.

-Note: This criteria applies to all of privacytools.io
+Note: This criteria applies to all of the PrivacyTools website and recommendations.

 ### Providers